 Greater Zumbro River Watershed Management Plan

-In 2018, the Zumbro River watershed was awarded a planning grant by the MN Board of Water and Soil Resources (BWSR) for the One Watershed, One Plan (1W1P) program.
-The goal of 1W1P is to align local water planning on major watershed boundaries with state strategies towards prioritized, targeted, and measurable implementation plans.
+In 2018, the Greater Zumbro River watershed was awarded a planning grant by the MN Board of Water and Soil Resources (BWSR) for the One Watershed, One Plan (1W1P) program.
+The goal of 1W1P is to align local water planning on major watershed boundaries with state strategies towards prioritized, targeted, and measurable action plans.

 Root River Comprehensive Watershed Plan

 The Root River Comprehensive Watershed Management Plan was approved by the MN Board of Water and Soil Resources in December 2016.
-It was adopted be all 13 local government unit partners in the watershed area, including Olmsted County and Olmsted SWCD.
+It was adopted by all 13 local government unit partners in the watershed area, including Olmsted County and Olmsted SWCD.
 The six-county watershed planning area includes those portions of Dodge, Olmsted, Winona, Houston, Fillmore, and Mower counties that drain to the Root River, the MN Portion of the Upper Iowa River Watershed, and the Mississippi-Reno Watershed in Houston County.

 The four top priorities in the watershed plan include Drinking water supplies, Rivers and Streams, Landowner Engagement in Water Resource Issues, and Livability.